First-time candidates challenge Hoyer

 “But then there’s this resistance that’s grown, and that only happens when someone’s been in office for as long as he has,” Urbina said.

-Hoyer, 80, has represented the fifth district, which encompasses parts of St. Mary’s, Calvert, Charles, Anne Arundel and Prince George’s counties, since 1981.
+Hoyer, 80, has represented the fifth district, which encompasses all of St. Mary’s, Calvert and Charles counties, and parts of Anne Arundel and Prince George’s counties, since 1981.

 “In a way, we’ve been handicapped in having the [House] majority leader as our congressman, because he has chosen not to lead on anything that does not have the unanimous consent of the party,” Urbina added.